SubodhKumarSahu2826/Beats-Headphone-Landing-Page/README.md

 # Responsive Landing Page Headphones 🎧
 ## Responsive Landing Page Headphones 🎧

-- Beautiful headphone landing page using HTML, CSS and JAVASCRIPT
+- Beautiful headphone landing page using HTML, CSS and JAVASCRIPT.
 - Dark interface.
 - With animations when scrolling.
 - Developed first with the Mobile First methodology, then for desktop.